 THIS DATE IN HISTORY: May 4

 2009: The rivalry between Sidney Crosby of the Pittsburgh Penguins and Alex Ovechkin of the Washington Capitals reaches a new level when each scores three goals in Game 2 of the Eastern Conference Semifinals.

 After tying the game early in the second period, Ovechkin powers the Capitals to a 4-3 victory by completing his hat trick with two goals in a span of 2:29 in the third period.
 His power-play goal at 12:53 puts Washington ahead 3-2, and his shot through a screen and over the glove of Penguins goaltender Marc-Andre Fleury at 13:22 makes it 4-2, triggering a deluge of hats.

 However, the 18,277 fans at Verizon Center can't celebrate just yet.
 Crosby makes it 4-3 and completes his hat trick by scoring with 30.4 seconds remaining, giving him a goal in each period.

 "It's good for the fans to see great players play against each other and two great teams play against each other," Ovechkin says.
 "It's an interesting time and an interesting game.
 It's unbelievable when you play against great players and you win a game like this."

 1969: The Montreal Canadiens complete their second straight sweep in the Stanley Cup Final by defeating the St. Louis Blues 2-1 in Game 4 at St. Louis Arena.
 Ted Harris and John Ferguson score in the first 3:03 of the third period, and goalie Rogie Vachon makes 32 saves.
 The Canadiens limit the Blues to three goals in four games.
-Montreal's Serge Savard wins the Conn Smythe Trophy, becoming the first defenseman to win the award.
+Montreal's Serge Savard wins the Conn Smythe Trophy as playoff MVP, becoming the first defenseman to win the award.

 1972: The New York Rangers win their first Stanley Cup Final game at Madison Square Garden since 1940 by defeating the Boston Bruins 5-2 in Game 3.
 Defenseman Brad Park scores two goals and has two assists for the Rangers, who haven't played a home game in the Final since April 3, 1940.
 In the 1950 Final, New York played two "home" games at Toronto and the rest at Detroit because the Garden was hosting the circus.